dehydratedpotato/socpowerbud/README.md

 ## Project Deets
 SocPowerBuddy now reports every statistic offered by `powermetrics -s cpu_power,gpu_power`, yet without needing `sudo`.

+There are some metrics and features exclusive to this project (such as per-core power draw, silicon IDs, microarch names, and unit measurement choices), which you will not find in `powermetrics`.

 <details>

 <summary>List of available metrics</summary>